Thompson Advising - Experience. Knowledge. Results.

 Secondary applications arrive soon after the primary application is transmitted to the medical schools.
 It is important to return secondary applications quickly; an application is not considered complete until the secondary has been received.
 The suggested time window for returning a secondary application is within two weeks of receiving it.

 To streamline the process, many applicants pre-write secondary essays, putting the finishing touches on them when the secondaries are actually released.
-Bear in mind, as well, that secondary application prompts can change from year to year—so sometimes prewriting a secondary can result in wasted time if an applicant writes an essay that is no longer relevant.

 The secondary applications are as important as the primary application; they should be completed carefully and with great care.